Bhat-Gurunandan/ajeeb-goa/markdown/05_chapter-5.md

 recording the munificent deeds of the kings.
 The vassal was apparently given powers to give land grants without even taking the permission of his overlord.
-In most of the cases, the cultivable land was grabbed from the cultivators (even Gaunkari land) and granted to the Brahmins.
+In most of the cases, the cultivable land was grabbed from the cultivators (even *Gaunkari* land) and granted to the Brahmins.
 The Brahmins then got it cultivated from the peasants − either the tenants or the landless agricultural labour.
 Thus, the state, the landlord and the peasant figured as the major groups in the agrarian setup.

-Historians have found copper plates of the Bhojas granting even the rich cultivable khazan lands belonging to the Gaunkari to Brahmins, due to which the Saraswat Brahmins became a dominant and influential power in the community institutions.
-Besides khazan lands, they were also granted a house site, garden (kullagar) and water tanks (tallim) for irrigation.
+Historians have found copper plates of the Bhojas granting even the rich cultivable khazan lands belonging to the *Gaunkari* to Brahmins, due to which the Saraswat Brahmins became a dominant and influential power in the community institutions.
+Besides khazan lands, they were also granted a house site, garden (*kullagar*) and water tanks (*tallim*) for irrigation.
 This trend was followed by all the subsequent dynasties all across Goa.

 In fact, the Shilaharas even granted entire villages to the Brahmins, not just pieces of land.
-And the Brahmins allotted land to the people involved in service to the temple, including the oilman, gardener supplying flowers, dhobi, temple servants etc. The gaonkars had no option but to accept the entry of new migrant cultivators in the sphere of agriculture.
+And the Brahmins allotted land to the people involved in service to the temple, including the oilman, gardener supplying flowers, dhobi, temple servants etc. The *Gaunkars* had no option but to accept the entry of new migrant cultivators in the sphere of agriculture.
 But those new entrants were not given the right to manage Ganvponn and were not allowed the status of mahajan of